What Makes an Electronic Will Self-Proved

 The Affidavit Form

-Arizona law prescribes a specific affidavit form for self-proving electronic wills.
-The testator and witnesses swear under oath that the will was signed willingly, that each witness was in the physical or electronic presence and hearing of the testator, and that the testator was at least eighteen years of age, of sound mind, and under no constraint or undue influence.
+Arizona law requires a specific affidavit form for self-proving electronic wills.
+The testator and witnesses swear under oath that the will was signed willingly.
+Each witness must confirm they were present with the testator.

-This affidavit is built into the electronic will at the time of execution.
-It replaces the need for live testimony later, saving families time and legal expense during probate.
-For anyone considering an electronic will, making it self-proved from the start is worth the additional step.
+This affidavit is built into the electronic will at the time of signing.
+It replaces the need for live testimony later.
+As a result, families save time and legal expense during probate.